PointsBet Sportsbook Ohio – $2,000 Bet Credits

 PointBet sportsbook is now online in Ohio.
 If you sign up with PointsBet with bonus code BETBONUS, you’ll receive up to $2,000 in second-chance bets.

-Of course we also cover how to sign up, make deposits, cash out winnings, place bets and get help at PointsBet.
-And since PointsBet’s online sportsbook can be accessed via its desktop website and mobile apps, we give you instructions for downloading the PointsBet iOS and Android apps too.
+Keep reading to learn all there is to know about PointsBet Sportsbook, including the ins-and-outs of PointsBetting so you know exactly what you’re doing.
+Plus how to sign up, make deposits, cash out winnings, place bets and get help at PointsBet.
+And since PointsBet’s online sportsbook can be accessed via its desktop website and mobile apps, we give you instructions for downloading the PointsBet Ohio iOS and Android apps too.

-After entering BETBONUS while signing up for a new PointsBet Ohio sportsbook account, your initial fixed odds wager and your first PointsBetting bet will be risk free.
-The fixed odds wager will be refunded if it loses for a max of $500 and the PointsBetting bet will be refunded if it loses for a max of $1,500.
+Once you’ve signed up with the PointsBet sportsbook promo code and made a deposit, your initial fixed odds wager and your first PointsBetting bet will both be insured.
+The fixed odds wager will be refunded if it loses up to a maximum of $500 and the PointsBetting bet will be refunded if it loses up to a max of $1,500.

-PointsBet does not refund you in cash though; rather you will receive a free bet equal to the amount of your losing wager.
+PointsBet does not refund you in cash though; rather you will receive bet credits equal to the amount of your losing wager.

 |Ohio Sportsbook||PointsBet Sportsbook|

 |PointsBet Ohio Promo Code||BETBONUS|

 |Welcome Bonus||Two second-chance bets up to $2,000|

 PointsBet’s bet credit welcome offers are not difficult to understand, but it is a little different from other sportsbook offers in Ohio.
 Here is everything you need to know.

 How do I get my bonus on PointsBet?